wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	    return render(request, 'rango/profile_registration.html', context_dict)

 Upon creating a new `UserProfileForm` instance, we then check our `request` object to determine if a `GET` or `POST` was made.
 If the request was a `POST`, we then recreate the `UserProfileForm`, using data gathered from the `POST` request.
+As we are also handling a file image upload (for the user's profile image), we also need to pull the uploaded file from `request.FILES`.
 We then check if the submitted form was valid - meaning that form fields were filled out correctly.
 In this case, we only really need to check if the URL supplied is valid - since the URL and profile picture fields are marked as optional.

 With a valid `UserProfileForm`, we can then create a new instance of the `UserProfile` model with the line `user_profile = form.save(commit=False)`.
 Setting `commit=False` gives us time to manipulate the `UserProfile` instance before we commit it to the database.
 This is where can then add in the necessary step to associate the new `UserProfile` instance with the newly created `User` object that has been just created (refer to the [flow at the top of this section](#section-hints-profiles) to refresh your memory).
 After successfully saving the new `UserProfile` instance, we then redirect the newly created user to Rango's `index` view, using the URL pattern name.
 If form validation failed for any reason, errors are simply printed to the console.
 You will probably in your own code want to make the handling of errors more robust.